RESEARCH

 Passdoit.execute · in doit · LOO 86%/7

-Flagnox.execute · in doit · logs, house prints
+Flagnox.execute · in doit · logs, codebase prints

 Passnox.execute · in nox · LOO 81%/27